Krishna-Chitta/SeleniumProject/README.md

 ## 💡 Additional Notes
 - I’ll add **comments** in the code to make it easier to follow.
-- The goal is to make this **beginner-friendly** while keeping it useful for anyone exploring test automation.
+- The goal is to make this **beginner-friendly** while keeping it useful for anyone exploring web automation.

 ---